trbrooks/necker1/README.md

 py-to-R7.R uses .csv files to create an R data object

 necker_all_3.R uses the resulting data object to generate all plots and analyses.

+**PNG Files**

+These images are used by the PsychoPy2 program to create the display.